safekids-ai/ml-models/README_ml.md

-# Machine Learning Models to Detect Hate Speech and Adult/Weapon Images and User Intent
+# Machine Learning Models to Detect Toxic Speech and Adult/Weapon Images and User Intent

 These are local models (12MB/5MB) that detect toxic speech and more and vision models that detect adult images and images of weapons.